OleksiiKova/build_master_shop/README.md

       - Welcome messages for new subscribers.
       - Thank-you emails after purchases, suggesting related products.
       - Reminders for abandoned carts.
-5. Analyze and Optimize
+5. Analyse and Optimise
    - Monitor metrics such as open rates and click-through rates to understand what resonates with subscribers.
-   - Test different subject lines and email formats to maximize engagement.
+   - Test different subject lines and email formats to maximise engagement.

 By gradually implementing these steps, Build Master Shop aims to build a strong connection with its subscribers and use newsletters as a key tool for driving customer loyalty and sales.